hfkimkak/fpga_daily_progress/README.md

 ## Getting Started

-Each sprint directory contains its own README with specific instructions for that project.
-Start from Sprint 1 and progress sequentially for the best learning experience.
+Each step directory contains its own README with specific instructions for that project.
+Start from Step 1 and progress sequentially for the best learning experience.

 ## Requirements